Kolenov/one-click-hugo-cms/_docs_/GITHUB-SETUP.md

 GitHub Actions workflow that:
 1. Triggers on push to `main` with image changes
 2. Skips if commit is its own (prevents infinite loop)
-3. Optimizes images using libvips
+3. Resizes images > 1920px using libvips
-4. Commits back to `main`
+4. **ALWAYS creates a commit:**
+   - If images resized → commit with optimized images
+   - If no resize needed → empty commit (ensures Netlify deploys)

 ---